John Krasinski: 2018–present: A Quiet Place film series and Jack Ryan

-In October 2019, Krasinski's fantasy comedy IF was picked up by Paramount Pictures; in addition to writing, directing, and producing the project, Krasinski co-starred with Ryan Reynolds, who also served as producer.
-The project also co-starred Phoebe Waller-Bridge, Fiona Shaw, Louis Gossett Jr., and Krasinski's The Office co-star Steve Carell, and was set to be released on November 17, 2023.
-In July 2022, the film was further delayed to May 24, 2024.
+In October 2019, Krasinski's fantasy comedy IF was acquired by Paramount Pictures.
+Krasinski wrote, directed, produced, and co-starred in the film alongside Ryan Reynolds, who also served as producer.
+The cast includes Phoebe Waller-Bridge, Fiona Shaw, Louis Gossett Jr., and Krasinski's The Office co-star Steve Carell.
+The film was released on May 24, 2024.

 Other work

 Beginning in March 2006, Krasinski narrated a series of commercials for Ask.com.
 He has also narrated commercials for Apple TV, Verizon Wireless, Esurance, BlackBerry Storm, My Coke Rewards, and Carnival Cruise Lines, and has appeared in print advertisements for Gap.
 In 2020, he starred across fellow Bostonians Chris Evans, Rachel Dratch, and David Ortiz in a popular Super Bowl commercial for the 2020 Hyundai Sonata's Smart Park feature, pronouncing it "Smaht Park".
 He was listed as one of People's Sexiest Men Alive in 2006, 2009, 2018, and 2019, and was the very first man on the list in 2024.
 He has narrated the children's books Curious George Goes to the Hospital, which was included in the special Curious George collection Curious George: 75th Anniversary Edition, which he also narrated.

 In 2024, Krasinski received criticism for appearing in a Canadian televised commercial for Rogers, while the corporation was locking out Canadian union actors amid a labour dispute.
 His appearance in this commercial was seen as scabbing, and undermining the efforts of the Canadian actors union, ACTRA, to end the lockout.